gunnershubh/gunnershubh/README.md

 ---

 ### :woman_technologist: About Me :
-- :telescope: I’m working as a Cloud Engineer at Morgan Stanley.
+- :telescope: I’m working as an AI Engineer at Morgan Stanley.

 - :seedling: Exploring Python Projects.